 Reviewer Nicole J. Johnson

-If you are not ready to do that, here are some other ideas that can help.
+If you are not ready to do that, here are some other ideas that can help you.

 Figure Out Why

-Once you start keeping track of your time online and see that you may be spending too much time in private chat rooms, you should try to figure out why you are going there.
+Once you see that you may be spending too much time in private chat rooms, you should try to figure out why you are going there.
 Are you lonely?
 Bored?
 Does it make you feel better about yourself?
 Are you going online when you are drinking alcohol or using drugs?
-If you are truly addicted, there will be triggers that send you to those chat rooms.
+Many people who are addicted have "triggers" -- events that will occur and make them want to return to the behavior.

 What Can I Do if I Am Addicted to Private Chat Rooms Online?

 After you know what your triggers are, you may be able to find other ways to satisfy your body's cravings for the feelings that it associates with those triggers.
 In a worst-case scenario, this will simply transfer your addiction to another activity.
 In a best-case scenario, you will remind your body that it doesn't need your addictive habit in order to feel good.